• Jun 04, 2025

 Travel Tips for Jagannath Rath Yatra and Puri Temple Visit

 It can get chaotic when you head for the Jagannath Rath Yatra and visit the Puri Temple, so there are a few things you must take care of.
-Review the information below to get some basic travel tips and update accordingly.
+Review the information below for basic travel tips and update it accordingly.

-• It is suggested that you reach the temple at least 2–3 days before the day of the main event so you can settle down and explore the town calmly.
+• It is suggested that you arrive at the temple 2–3 days before the main event so you can settle in and explore the town at your leisure.

-• Avoid visiting the temple during Anasara, as it tends to be closed for about 15 days before Rath Yatra.
+• Avoid visiting the temple during Anasara, as it is typically closed for about 15 days before Rath Yatra.

 • Carry water bottles, as the summer heat can be intense, and stay hydrated throughout to avoid heat collapse.

-• Respect local traditions by avoiding non-vegetarian food during the festival period to pay respect to the deities.
+• Respect local traditions by avoiding non-vegetarian food during the festival period to honour the deities.

-• Shoes and photography are prohibited inside the temple; avoid taking them with you.
+• Shoes and photography are prohibited inside the temple; please leave them at home.

-• Dress modestly and comfortably, as there is a particular dress code in place, but you must ensure that you dress appropriately and wear a dhoti, saree, or salwar suit instead.
+• Dress modestly and comfortably, as there is a specific dress code in place: you must wear a dhoti, saree, or salwar suit.

 • Stay alert, as there will be a massive crowd, including 3–5 million people.
 You must keep your valuables and cash safe and avoid caring too much about them.